Skip to content

 SILEX_PORT 6805 Internal port

-STORAGE_CONNECTOR gitlab Storage backend: gitlab, ftp, gitlab2 (comma-separated, no spaces)
+STORAGE_CONNECTORS gitlab Storage backend: fs, gitlab, ftp (comma-separated, no spaces)

-HOSTING_CONNECTOR gitlab,download Publishing backend: gitlab, ftp, gitlab2, download (comma-separated, no spaces)
+HOSTING_CONNECTORS gitlab,download Publishing backend: fs, gitlab, ftp, download (comma-separated, no spaces)

 openssl rand -base64 32